 Of P&O’s seven ships, two have installed advanced sewage treatment systems, resulting in a grade of D- for the company’s 29 percent sewage treatment score.
 In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power facilities (thereby avoiding burning dirty fuel in port) were considered.
 In total, none of P&O’s seven ships are equipped with the technology.
 One P&O ship has plug-in capability but does not dock at a port with shoreside power are plug-in capable, giving the company an F in this category.
-No P&O ships traveled to Alaska for a single voyage in 2011 but it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards, giving it an "N/A" for water quality compliance in Alaska.
+One P&O ship traveled to Alaska for a single voyage in 2011 but it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards, giving it an "N/A" for water quality compliance in Alaska.

 P&O Cruises - Cruise Ship Fleet